lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 Now if we want to check against a value, or check if a given string is a valid suit, we import and use this object.

-In Reason, we would represent the suits this way:
+In ReasonML, we would represent the suits this way:

 ```js
 type suit = Hearts | Diamonds | Clubs | Spades;